Why Vietnam is a Great Digital Nomad Destination in 2019

 Note: The only issue of living in a big city like Ho Chi Minh City is its congested traffic problem.
-You will find too many two-wheelers and the pollution level is Ho Chi Minh City is really not that clean and pure.
+You will find too many two-wheelers and the pollution level in Ho Chi Minh City is not that clean and pure.

 So, most of the time you need to be wearing a mask, especially while driving your two-wheeler motorbike or when you are hopping on a Grab Taxi motorbike.